Vincenzo Foppa: Pavia

-Later Years
+Later years

-By 1489, Foppa was back to Liguria, completing a since-destroyed altarpiece for the Doria Chapel of the Certosa di Rivarola near Genoa in February.
+By 1489, Foppa was back in Liguria, completing a since-destroyed altarpiece for the Doria Chapel of the Certosa di Rivarola near Genoa in February.
 The following year Foppa completed another altarpiece, this one for the oratory of Santa Maria di Castello in Savona.
 This work was commissioned by Giuliano della Rovere, a recurring patron of Foppa during his time spent in Savona.
 In 1490, Foppa was granted a yearly allowance of 100 lire by Brescia in exchange for continued artistic contributions to the city, marking his return home.
-In the same year he frescoed the central Loggetta of the town.
+In the same year, he frescoed the central Loggetta of the town.
 He continued to work painting numerous devotional works during his remaining years, which he spent largely in his native Brescia as well as Pavia.
 His latest known work is dated 1514, and he is believed to have died in 1515 or 1516 in Brescia.

 Style

 Foppa's style was heavily influenced by Bellini, Pisanello, and Mantegna.
-His human figures are typically shown with a silvery-gray skin tone, a feature that has become the identifying quality of the Lombard school.
-This coloration gives the subjects an almost morbid appearance.
-Foppa was celebrated for his use of perspective, light and coloration.
+His human figures are typically shown with a silvery-grey skin tone, a feature that has become the identifying quality of the Lombard school.
+This colouration gives the subjects an almost morbid appearance.
+Foppa was celebrated for his use of perspective, light and colouration.
 While contemporary documents label Foppa as an architect as well as painter, there are no known buildings or structures that he designed.
 In his Adoration of the Kings, likely painted around the turn of the 16th century, the artist used pastiglia, or paste-work, to provide the work with depth and brightness.
 He accomplished this by the sgraffito method, laying gold leaf under the area where the three Magi were located in the piece, painting them over the gold, and then scraping off paint to give their crowns and other adornments a genuine golden sheen.
 The vast majority of Foppa's known works are religious in subject, with a particular focus on paintings of the Virgin with Child.
-He did not venture far into other subject matters, although due to his dependence on commissions this may not have been a personal choice.
+He did not venture far into other subject matters, although due to his dependence on commissions, this may not have been a personal choice.
 However, this limited scope is likely biased due to which works have survived the centuries, as many of his fresco cycles have been lost to history, and most surviving works are small devotional pieces or altarpiece panels.